St. Senan – the wise apostle of Ireland – 8th March

 ‘’There came out of Ireland a holy man called Fursa (Fursey), renowned both for his words and actions, and remarkable for his singular virtues, being desirous to live like a stranger for our Lord, wherever an opportunity should offer… he saw the angels chanting in heaven, and a vision of hell in which he saw four fires – the fire of falsehood, the fire of covetousness, the fire of discord and the fire of iniquity.’’

-Sigbert was killed as an oblation to the Lord, in a battle against Penda of Mercia, in which King Anna succeeded him.
 After about 12 years in East Anglia, Fursey and some monks departed to the Frankish kingdom of Neustria.
-St. Foillan was left in charge of the Norfolk monastery, while St. Ultan travelled with St. Fursey to Gaul.
-They met a French king, Clovis II ( 636-657) and he authorised Fursey to establish a monastery near Paris at Lagny-sur-Marne in the region of Neustria (648).
+St. Foillan was left in charge of the Norfolk monastery in East Anglia, while St. Ultan travelled with St. Fursey to Gaul.
+They met French king Clovis II ( 636-657) who authorised Fursey to establish a monastery near Paris at Lagny-sur-Marne in the region of Neustria (648).
 Fursey was given protection by Echinoald, Mayor of the palace of Clovis II.

 St. Fursey died around 650 A.D. and is remembered on the 16th January